Available in 3 different sizes (6″ x 7″; 9″ x 9″; 12″ x 10″)

 Kids love it, and we think even the least tech-savvy crafter could get their head around it!

-We’ve got to be honest, we’re not really sure of the value of the 6″ x 7″ model — the Mini.
+We’ve got to be honest, we’re not really sure of the value of the 6″ x 7″ model.

 The 9″ x 9″ — the same size as the original — is pretty small as it is, so already a good choice if you’re short on space.

-In our view, the Mini simply isn’t cheap enough to validate its existence.
+In our view, the small one simply isn’t cheap enough to validate its existence.
 Sure, it’s well sized for small designs, but so is the Medium.

 Some Cricut fans are describing it as the perfect travel companion but we’re not convinced.
 We love crafting, but I can’t think of any holiday or travel excursion that would have benefited from us whipping out some HTV and a heat press to have a go with.